Wanna Stay Out of These?

 "When you stand over the ball on the tee with your driver in hand, you are likely excited and anxious to blast one long down the fairway.
 You have to be careful with that excitement, however, as hitting a shot while excited can cause you to rush the golf swing.
 You need to take your time at the top of the swing if you are going to strike the ball properly at the bottom, so don't let your anxiousness get the best of you."
 Slow down Turbo And breath!!!

 Players love to focus solely on their golf swing and very little about their target.
 This causes your brain to focus far more on making a nice golf swing and far less about where the swing will send the ball.
 Pick the top of a tree or small target in the distance to aim for.
-When hitting into the green pick a small target, like a discolored spot on the green and focus on making a great swing towards that point.
+When hitting into the green pick a smaller target, like a discolored spot on the green and focus on making a great swing towards that point.
 This simple change in your thinking will lead to more accurate golf shots and far less stress when you are playing golf.

 Getting to within striking distance of the green is only worth so much if you then spend the next four shots either crisscrossing the green with too much power, or flopping short with too little.
 The art and swing of chipping is very different to that of driving from the tee or with an iron from the fairway.
 Two big differences are that your club should never go above parallel with the ground on the backswing, and your hands should always stay ahead of the ball and club.
-These tips will help with a repetitive impact positions and consistent trajectory.
+These tips will help with repetitive impact positions and consistent trajectory.

 Every good golfer knows that power comes from the body, not the arms.
 To learn to power the club with your body instead of your arms and hands, put the club behind the ball at address, with your body in a dead-stop position.
 Without taking a backswing, try to drag the ball into the air.
-If you are a player who uses his or her hands to control the club, you’ll probably struggle at first.
+If you are a golfer who uses his or her hands to control the club, you’ll probably struggle at first.
 However, you will quickly find that once you start moving the club with your body you’ll begin to get the ball in the air more consistently.
 This helps you turn fully through the ball on the downswing.

 It is easy to understand why drawing a line on your ball and aiming it from behind can help your putting alignment.
 It’s easier to aim from behind the barrel than beside it.
 If you watch golf closely on television, you will notice that the majority of top PGA Tour players use a line on their golf ball for this purpose.
 Try this the next time you're out practicing some putts!
 I started doing this way back in the 70’s so not new to me.
 Oh, and I haven’t stopped either 40+ years later!
-Read my book to see how you can take this even further.

 While most our pro tips are related to the swing itself, other factors, like how you practice that swing, are equally as important.
 As you begin to hone your skills it’s important to maintain some kind of practice routine.
 Whether you practice once a month or three times a week, try to stick to a similar routine each time you practice on the driving range.
 While we know it’s tempting to grab the driver first, start by hitting some 1/2 wedges then move on to your short irons.
 After warming up and getting a feel for your golf swing again, then proceed to longer irons, woods, and finally the driver.